 Tip 2: Wear Protective Safety Equipment

-Refurbishing and painting furniture is a dirty job and you’ll need to protect your skin, eyes, and lungs from potentially hazardous materials when prepping.
-Invest in a filtration mask, protective eyewear, and gloves to ensure that you’re safe from floating dust, splashes of paint, and harmful products that could cause irritation on your hands and skin.
+Refurbishing and painting furniture is a dirty job, and you’ll need to protect your skin, eyes, and lungs from potentially hazardous materials when prepping.
+Invest in a dust mask, protective eyewear, and gloves to protect you from floating dust, paint splashes, and harmful substances that can irritate your hands and skin.
 It doesn’t hurt to wear an apron to protect your clothing.

 Tip 3: Always Clean First Before Sanding Wood Furniture

-This may sound like a no-brainer but I didn’t know this for a long time.
-Never start sanding down a piece of wood furniture before cleaning it well.
+This may sound like a no-brainer, but I didn’t know this for a long time.
+Never sand wood furniture before thoroughly cleaning it.

 FAQ: Why can’t I just sand it first?”

-If you start sanding before cleaning, you take the risk of grinding whatever dirt and oils that were on the surface deep into the wood grain.
-Cleaning the wood after sanding isn’t going to give you that thorough cleaning you need.
+If you start sanding before cleaning, you risk grinding dirt and oils from the surface deep into the wood grain.
+Cleaning the wood after sanding won’t give you the thorough cleaning you need.

 Wiping away sanding dust isn’t nearly as hard as having a failed finish and having to undo everything that you just did.
 Clean first, then sand, and then clean again.
 It’s not worth the risk.

 This is an affordable option when you’re first starting out and don’t have the extra money to spend on additional products.
 Use what you have at home.
 Add equal parts of vinegar and warm water to a spray bottle.
-Spray the mixture over the surfaces and wipe back with a soft cotton cloth to clean the furniture well.
-You can also use paper towels too.
+Spray the mixture over the surfaces, then wipe them clean with a soft cotton cloth to thoroughly clean the furniture.
+You can also use paper towels.
 I used this method with good results when I first started out.

-The one thing you need to remember is that dirt is dirt, whether it’s visible or not on your wood surface.
-That means every wood furniture piece should be cleaned.
-Grease dirty can be lurking on the wood and not visible to the naked eye.
+The one thing you need to remember is that dirt is dirt, whether it’s visible on your wood surface or not.
+That means every wooden furniture piece should be cleaned.
+Grease can be lurking on the wood and not be visible to the naked eye.

 Not to mention all the fingers that have touched said piece.
-Our skin has oils and is easily transferred by a single touch.
-I don’t know about you but I’m pretty sure my furniture has been touched a lot.
-Pay special attention to the high-traffic areas when cleaning like the drawer fronts and handle areas to remove these oils.
+Our skin contains oils and can be easily transferred by a single touch.
+I don’t know about you, but I’m pretty sure my furniture has been touched a lot.
+Pay special attention to high-traffic areas when cleaning, such as drawer fronts and handles, to remove these oils.
 A little extra attention to these areas will go a long way.

 Dirty Furniture Jobs (TSP Cleaning Products)

-Another product I use is a TSP product that comes in crystal form.
-When mixed with warm water it safely cleans away dirt and debris and it’s also a degreaser.
+Another product I use is a TSP in crystal form.
+When mixed with warm water, it safely removes dirt and debris and also acts as a degreaser.
 Spray and wipe, and use clean water on a damp cloth as your final wipe to remove any residual on the surface.
-It’s a powerful cleaner and you want it all removed before you paint.
+It’s a powerful cleaner, and you want to remove it all before you paint.

-I keep a bottle premixed that way I’m ready to go at any moments notice because you never know when the mood hits to paint furniture. 🙂
+I keep a premixed bottle that way I’m ready to go at a moment’s notice, because you never know when the mood hits to paint furniture. 🙂

 Scuff Sanding After Cleaning

-After cleaning, now is the time to lightly sand (scuff sand) your wood furniture to create a smooth surface for your paint.
+After cleaning, lightly sand (scuff sand) your wood furniture to create a smooth surface for paint.
 This will smooth out any rough areas of loose varnish and brittle wood areas.
-Old wood furniture is usually dry and brittle and a light sanding will go a long way in helping your paint go on smoothly.
+Old wood furniture is usually dry and brittle, and a light sanding will go a long way in helping your paint go on smoothly.

-A good orbital sander is a great tool to have and can really speed up the process in furniture prep, but you most certainly can use fine grit sandpaper and give it a little elbow grease with your bare hands.
+A good orbital sander is a great tool to have and can really speed up furniture prep, but you can certainly use fine-grit sandpaper and put in a little elbow grease with your bare hands.

 Prevent Bleed-Through Before Painting

-This is usually caused by wood tannins on bare wood or dark stains deep in the wood.
-Bleed through is common especially when painting wood furniture with white or light color paint but can be prevented by using a good-quality primer/stain blocker before painting.
+This is usually caused by tannins in the wood, either on the surface or deep within the wood.
+Bleed-through is common, especially when painting wood furniture with white or light-colored paint, but it can be prevented by using a good-quality primer/stain blocker before painting.

 Zinsser Bulls Eye 1-2-3 is water-based and can be used on all surfaces.
 I also like their product with a Shellac Base.
 It’s a great product when you know bleed-through will be an issue.

-And if you’re painting with latex paint, you’ll need the primer to prepare the surface for the paint.
-Unlike chalk paint® which sticks to most clean surfaces without it, latex needs a bonding primer.
+If you’re painting with latex paint, you’ll need a primer to prepare the surface.
+Unlike chalk paint®, which sticks to most clean surfaces without a bonding primer, latex needs a bonding primer.

 Painting Your Wood Furniture Project